 The cost of an education nowadays can be intimidating.
 Regardless of if your child’s daycare is subsidized, going to school often requires taking out loans.
 Plus, it limits the amount of hours you can work, so less income is available to pay bills or get necessary provisions.

-Luckily, there are scholarships available for single mothers in need.
+Luckily, there are scholarships available for single mothers in need or for working parents in general.
 Here are just a few:

 - The Patsy Takemoto Mink Foundation Scholarship helps low-income women, including and especially women with children.

 - The Arkansas Single Parent Scholarship Fund (ASPSF) provides supplemental financial assistance for single parents living in Arkansas going back to school to increase their income earning potential.
 ASPSF’s 62 affiliates have awarded over 37,000 scholarships totaling over $22 million to recipients in all 75 counties of Arkansas, according to Ruthanne Hill, Executive Director of ASPSF.
 The scholarship, Hill explained, makes more than just an education possible.
 “Once they’re making livable wages, we see our graduates moving out of subsidized housing and gleefully saying goodbye to public assistance, later we see them buying their own homes, taking real family vacations, volunteering in their communities, donating to their church and charities,” she said.